 Ivey Watson Playground

-Specifically designed for under 5 year olds, the Ivey Watson Playground is another excellent playground in the Kings Park area.
+Specifically designed for under 5 year olds, the Ivey Watson Playground is another excellent playground in Kings Park Perth WA.
 Like all the other Kings Park playgrounds, this is one of the best playgrounds in Perth, especially if you have a small child.

-To start with, the age distinction means that there is a very different vibe and feel about the playground.
+To start with, the age distinction of being under-fives means that there is a very different vibe and feel about the playground.
 All the equipment is suitable and challenging for a small child, and there is no risk of larger children bowling over your tottering toddler.

 A lovely wooden ship and house with stained glass windows kept our littles occupied for a long time.

-The Ivey Watson Playground is highly recommended if all your children are under 5.
-For families with older and younger children it might not work as well.
+The Ivey Watson Playground is highly recommended if all your children are under 5 especially as it is a fenced playground.

 - You need to access this playground from Kings Park Road, not Kings Park itself.